Obtaining a three-wheeled motorcycle licence (Class 6E)

 - hold a valid Class 5 (passenger vehicle) licence

-- pay the licence fees that apply
+- pay the applicable licence fees

 If you only hold a Class 5 learner’s licence or probationary licence, you are not eligible to obtain a Class 6E licence.